 Dr. Roby (Rosebeth) Marcou is an American trained and Board Certified Pediatrician with a subspecialty certification in Developmental and Behavioral Pediatrics.
 Dr. Marcou received her undergraduate education at MIT and attended University of Pennsylvania Medical School.
 She completed Pediatric training at the Stanford University Hospitals and did subspecialty training at Children’s Hospital of Boston.
+She worked in Anchorage, Alaska and Dallas, Texas prior to moving to Jakarta in 1993.

 Dr. Alicia Pon has been a child psychotherapist and social worker for over 20 years.
 Her training is in General Psychology, Child and Adolescent Mental Health, Play Therapy, Sandplay Therapy, Somatic Experiencing®, Grief Counseling and Social Work.
 Dr. Pon’s experiences and specializations include divorce & separation, grief & loss, complex trauma, adoption & attachment, developmental stresses, and parent-child relationship.